LucaBonamino/PyRDB/README.md

 ## Roadmap

 ### Next steps

+#### DB internals
+- Set up primary keys - one b-tree index file per table
+  - addition of an index to the binary tree
+  - deletion of an index and taking care how to either mantain or update the memory offsets correspomnding to the oter indexes.
 - Enforce foreign-key constraints
 - Implement `WHERE`-clause filtering
 - Support join operations

+#### SQL parser
+Parse SQL commands into functions

+#### DB server
-- Build a TCP-socket server with:
+Build a TCP-socket server with:
 - Event listener
 - SQL-text parser
 - Client authentication

+#### Front end
 - Develop a minimal web client interface
 - Require authentication before quering